From Solo to Shared — Designing Collaboration for a Data Platform

 User interviews named the structural pain points

-Interviews with participants matched to Mammoth's two core personas went deeper than the access question.
-Three distinct pain points emerged: the inability to grant access at all, poor visibility into how data was being used across an account, and difficulty keeping datasets organised without any project or folder hierarchy.
-Interviews pointed toward differentiated roles, an improved hierarchy, and the ability to work on folders in isolation before sharing.
+Interviews with users matching Mammoth's two core personas went deeper than access.
+Three problems kept coming up: not being able to grant access at all, no visibility into how data was being used across an account, and no good way to organise datasets without folders or projects.
+Users wanted distinct roles, better hierarchy, and the ability to work on something privately before sharing it.

 Holding together competing definitions